 Advantages Of Certification Training

 In this occupation those who are certified have a big advantage when searching for a job.
-A certification is a way to stand out among any prospect and it is the simplest way to prove qualifications and certain level of competence.
+A certification is a way to stand out from any prospect and it is the simplest way to prove qualifications and a certain level of competence.
 There is less on-the-job training, which will save you and employers valuable time and resources.
 A certification proves to employers that the candidate is serious about their profession.

 - Healthcare in the United States

-- Functions, Careers, and Credentials of the HI Professional: Documenting, Maintaining, and Managing Health Information, Past and Present
+- Functions, Careers, and Credentials of the HI Health Professional: Documenting, Maintaining, and Managing Health Information, Past and Present

 - Health Informatics and Health Information Management Technologist Shaping the Evolving Healthcare System